Awilum/dev/project/entries/flextype/documentation/rest-api/utilities/entry.md

     title: "Endpoints"
     link: "endpoints"
   1:
-    title: "Fetch registry item"
+    title: "Clear cache"
-    link: "fetch-registry-item"
+    link: "cache-clear"
 ---

-The Flextype Registry API organized around Representational State Transfer (REST) for delivering data from Flextype registry to apps, websites and other.
-Registry is delivered as JSON data.
+The Flextype Utilities API is organized around Representational State Transfer (REST) with the various helper endpoints to deliver data to apps, websites and others.
+Utility helper's data is delivered as JSON data.

 #### <a name="endpoints"></a> Endpoints